-PagerDuty is closely monitoring the privacy landscape in light of the Schrems II decision and the ongoing updates from various EU supervisory authorities.
+PagerDuty closely monitors the privacy landscape and the ongoing updates from various EU supervisory authorities, including the release of new Standard Contractual Clauses from the European Commission in June 2021.
 Please see below for additional answers to how PagerDuty remains compliant with the EU General Data Protection Regulation (GDPR) considering new recommendations stemming from Schrems II.

 What is the valid transfer mechanism implemented by PagerDuty for transfers of Personal Data from the European Economic Area (EEA) to third countries?

 PagerDuty includes the Standard Contractual Clauses as part of its customer Data Processing Addendum.
-PagerDuty also includes Standard Contractual Clauses in its Sub-processor agreements.
+PagerDuty also requires that all of its subprocessors enter into a DPA which includes Standard Contractual Clauses.